 ESE pods: ESE pods are exclusive for espresso machines because they are ground for espresso coffees only.

-Nespresso pods: Nespresso pods come in various flavors and every flavor is great, but Nespresso pods can only brew with Nespresso machines or machines designed for Nespresso pods.
+Nespresso pods: Nespresso pods come in various flavors but Nespresso pods can only brew with Nespresso machines or machines designed for Nespresso pods.

 Unlike ESE pods wrapped in paper filters, Nespresso pods are sealed aluminum pods that need a specific device to extract flavors out of them.

-Wacaco portable Nespresso coffee maker allows you to brew Nespresso pods and ground coffee both, but you will need to buy both the tools separately.
+The Wacaco portable Nespresso coffee maker allows you to brew both Nespresso pods and pre ground.

 How much do these coffee makers cost?